-The New Investigators will be recognized at the 2017 ASCP Annual Meeting in Miami Beach, Florida, May 29 – June 02, 2017.
+The New Investigators will be recognized at the 2022 ASCP Annual Meeting held at the Fairmont Scottsdale Princess, May 31 – June 03, 2022.
 The goals of the program are to expose awardees to the breadth of opportunities available to clinical researchers, introduce them to potential senior investigators from other institutions, and facilitate the establishment of a national peer group for the New Investigators.

-There are four components to this unique program:
+There are five components to this unique program:

-- A full-day closed workshop led by experts from NIMH, NIDA, NIAAA, FDA, academia, and industry at the Loews Miami Beach in Miami Beach, Florida.
+- A full-day closed workshop led by experts from NIMH, NIDA, NIAAA, FDA, academia, and industry on Monday, May 30, 2022.

-- An opportunity to present a poster at the ASCP Annual Meeting.
+- An opportunity to present a poster or individual research report at the ASCP Annual Meeting.

 - A special Award Ceremony with an opportunity to informally meet leaders in the field.